Dangiiwa/KASPA/README.md

-# Kaspa Farm Management System
+# KASPA Farm Management System

 A simplified agricultural mapping and weather monitoring application built with React, TypeScript, and Material-UI.
 This demo app leverages the core geoservice features from AetherView to provide farmers with essential farm management tools.